-Under the Education Act 1989 (as amended by the Education Amendment Act 2015) a function of the Education Council is to:
+Under the Education Act 1989 (as amended by the Education Amendment Act 2015) a function of the Teaching Council is to:

 “ensure that appraisals made by professional leaders for the issue and renewal of practising certificates achieve a reasonable and consistent standard, by auditing and moderating the appraisals made for at least 10 percent of the practising certificates issued or renewed in each year.’”

-ERO has been contracted to carry out this work on behalf of the Education Council.
+ERO has been contracted to carry out this work on behalf of the Teaching Council.

 The audit/moderation process is intended to ensure appraisals for the issue and renewal of practising certificates achieve a ‘reasonable and consistent standard’.
-The endorsement process, completed by a professional leader, ensures a certificated teacher has met all of the Practising Teacher Criteria (formerly known as the Registered Teacher Criteria).
+The endorsement process, completed by a professional leader, ensures a certificated teacher has met all of the standards for the profession.